GitHub

 Q: The CI Agent action is waiting but never getting an assessment.
 What's happening?

-If pr_agent is enabled, the PR Agent runs asynchronously after a PR is opened.
+• The PR Agent is still running.
 The CI Agent polls every 30 seconds for up to 5 minutes by default.
-If no assessment is found within that window, it defaults to pass.
-Increase the max-wait input if your PRs consistently take longer to assess.
+If no assessment is found for the current commit, it may reuse a cached verdict from a previous commit; if no cached verdict exists, it defaults to pass.

-Q: I set up the GitHub integration but didn't add the CI Agent GitHub Action.
+Q: I set up the GitHub integration but didn't add the CI Agent GitHub Action/CircleCI.
 Will I still get risk assessments?